guiguan/Uni-Call/README.md

 ---

 GrowlVoice Call requires the newest version of [GrowlVoice](http://www.growlvoice.com/).
+Please note that as of version 2.0.3 (30), GrowlVoice is [dying](https://twitter.com/GrowlVoice/status/455931023868448768).
+A quick and dirty hack to fix the dying GrowlVoice can be found from [here](https://gist.github.com/kroo/11205755) and [there](https://github.com/szhu/fix-growlvoice).

 Among the search results for GrowlVoice Call, contact thumbnails will be shown in color:#37a940 border: